-256. In its examination of data availability, the task force reviewed the dissemination of a set of prominent ageing indicators across a number of UNECE countries.
+In its examination of data availability, the Task Force reviewed the dissemination of a set of prominent ageing indicators across a number of UNECE countries.
 In this process, it was discovered that many indicators that were not disseminated could be calculated from the microdata of the primary source.
-Online tabulation tools would provide the user the actual opportunity to do it, by creating customized tables through a query to the microdata or to highly disaggregated data.
-This approach reduces the potential burden upon statistical offices from requests for ad-hoc tabulation of microdata that is held by that statistical office.
-It also does not require specialized skills from users or software that would be needed for processing the microdata directly.
-Furthermore, it does not raise the legal and data confidentiality challenges related to the delivery of microdata to users outside the statistical office.
+Online tabulation tools can provide the user the actual opportunity to do this, by creating customized tables through a query of the microdata or of highly disaggregated data.
+This approach reduces the potential burden on statistical offices from requests for ad-hoc tabulation of microdata held by the statistical office.
+It does not require specialized skills from users or software that would be needed for processing the microdata directly.
+Furthermore, it does not raise the same legal and data confidentiality challenges that arise with the delivery of microdata to users outside the statistical office.
+Of course, safeguarding confidentiality remains a necessary and important challenge even when such tools are used, but confidentializing routines can be applied 'on the fly' (in real time) to the specific output created by the user with the analysis tool, rather than to an entire underlying dataset.